 Locating Heirs in Intestacy Cases

-The process for locating heirs pursuant to intestacy begins with identifying all potential heirs that may have an interest in the estate; this includes spouse, children, grandchildren, siblings and other family members.
-To do so, legal professionals must conduct extensive research using public records such as property deeds and birth certificates.
-They also may use personal items like diaries or letters that could provide clues about any other potential relatives who should be included in the search for heirs.
+The process for locating heirs pursuant to intestacy begins with identifying all potential heirs that may have an interest in the estate.
+This includes spouses, children, grandchildren, siblings, and other family members.
+Legal professionals must conduct extensive research using public records such as property deeds and birth certificates.
+They may also use personal items like diaries or letters that could provide clues about any other potential relatives who should be included in the search for heirs.

 “EPTL 4-1.1(a)(7) Essentially states that first cousins once removed may become distributees when the decedent is not survived by first cousins, or by any closer relative.
 We see no conflict between a statute which authorizes first cousins once removed to become distributees when the decedent in fact had no closer relative, on the one hand, and a statute, such as the one under review in this case, which plainly and unambiguously states that first cousins once removed are not to be considered as distributees when the decedent is survived by one or more first cousins, on the other hand.”
 (Shumavon, at 143-44.)